 MECHANISM OF INJURY

 Capitate fractures occur from a number of mechanisms.
 Falls onto an outstretched hand and motor vehicle crashes are most commonly cited.
-Cadaver studies suggest that an injury sustained with the wrist in marked extension and radial deviation can cause the dorsal lip of the distal radius to contact the scaphoid, causing a fracture at its waist, and transmitting force to the capitate, which can fracture at its neck [5,6].
+Cadaver studies suggest that an injury sustained with the wrist in marked extension and radial deviation can cause the dorsal lip of the distal radius to contact the scaphoid, causing a fracture at its waist, and transmitting force to the capitate, which can fracture at its neck [5-7].
 The following image depicts this relatively complex mechanism of injury (figure 4).
 Excessive palmar flexion during trauma may also predispose the capitate to injury .
 Isolated fractures can occur from a dorsal blow or crush injury.
-Of note, injuries sustained from excessive palmar or dorsiflexion under a load (eg, falling onto an outstretched hand) may involve dislocations or fracture dislocations, and involve other carpal bones (eg, scaphoid).
+Of note, injuries sustained from excessive palmar or dorsiflexion under a load (eg, falling onto an outstretched hand) may also cause dislocations or fracture dislocations involving additional carpal bones (eg, scaphoid).
 (See "Scaphoid fractures".)

 Isolated capitate fracture is uncommon; concomitant carpal or metacarpal fractures and/or dislocations are much more common.
 In the largest series reported (53 capitate fractures), only 20 percent of capitate fractures were isolated .
 The most common injury pattern reported is a "scaphocapitate syndrome."
-This hyperextension injury involves a force exerted on the radial styloid that causes fractures of both the scaphoid waist and proximal capitate.
-Depending upon the force, this injury can extend to perilunate dislocation, in which the proximal fragment of the capitate dislocates dorsally and rotates 180 degrees .
+This hyperextension injury involves a force exerted by the radial styloid that causes fractures of both the scaphoid waist and proximal capitate.
+Depending upon the force, this injury may result in perilunate dislocation, as well as a rotation of the capitate's proximal fracture fragment .
 Other concomitant injuries can include fractures of the distal radius, hamate, metacarpal, or triquetrum most commonly; and the distal ulna, trapezoid, trapezium, lunate, pisiform, or phalanges less commonly .
 (See "Evaluation of the adult with acute wrist pain", section on 'Perilunate and lunate dislocations'.)

 - van Onselen EB, Karim RB, Hage JJ, Ritt MJ.
 Prevalence and distribution of hand fractures.
 J Hand Surg Br 2003; 28:491.